Skip to main content

 MSc Global and Planetary Health (L6AK07)

-The MSc in Global and Planetary Health offers a unique opportunity to work at the interface between human health, environmental sustainability and social justice.
+The MSc in Global and Planetary Health offers a unique opportunity to work at the interface between human health, environmental sustainability, and social justice.
 This exciting course is noteworthy for the innovative perspectives it offers.
 As well as the three core modules that are taught in Anthropology, you will be able to choose modules from seven other departments within the University.
-Our aim is to train a new generation of scholars willing and able to face the challenges involved in building an inclusive, sustainable, healthy and multi-species future for the all who live in the world.
+Our aim is to train a new generation of scholars willing and able to face the challenges involved in building an inclusive, sustainable, healthy, and multi-species future for all who live in the world.

 This is the image alt text